Documentation of riter.co — project management tool

 - create projects, project groups and start work on them.

-Note, that each project can have the only customer and any number of developers.
-You can add, edit and view all these data on the corresponding pages.
-General statistics page allows you to track progress on all projects and users.
+Note, that each project can have any number of developers.
+You can add, edit and view all these data on the corresponding pages in the admin panel.
+General statistics page allows you to track working hours on all projects and users.
 You can navigate through the pages using the main menu items.
-If you are not sure how some features must work, you can check them on the demo company page.

 As a manager, you need to organize a team of developers, manage their access to projects, track working process and be aware of each user's contribution.
 Riter makes it easier to navigate and control all the users data.
 On the users page you will find a list of all developers with short information about each of them: a full name and a nickname, projects which the user is involved in, a special role if it's assigned to the user.
 To get on a particular project's or user's page just click on the corresponding name.
 Icons in the upper right corner of some user's cards tell you about his or her role of a manager or/and an owner.
 Hover the icon to know its meaning.
 If a user has no such an icon, this is a usual developer without additional rights.